Two-Ingredient Spider’s Web Halloween Chocolate Bark

 - Line a large rimmed baking sheet with wax paper.

-- Melt the chocolate chips slowly in a double boiler (find out how to construct and use a double boiler here), stirring occasionally.
+- Melt the chocolate chips slowly in a double boiler, stirring occasionally.
+(Find out how to construct and use a double boiler here)

 - Pour the melted chocolate onto the prepared baking sheet.
 Shimmy the sheet around a bit to get the chocolate to spread out as big as possible in a smooth even layer.
 Refrigerate until solid, 15-20 minutes.
 (If you're in a real hurry you can put the pan in the freezer to harden).

 - Place a large inverted plate onto the chocolate.
 Use a skewer or toothpick to make 12 equally spaced dots in the chocolate around the plate.
 Think of the dots as corresponding to the numbers around a clock's face.
 Remove the plate.